List of Major League Baseball career games played as an outfielder leaders: List

-Andrew McCutchen, the active leader and 100th all-time in games played as an outfielder.
+Andrew McCutchen, the active leader and tied for 95th all-time in games played as an outfielder.

 Barry Bonds holds the National League record.

 Willie Mays held the National League record for 38 years.

 Max Carey held the National League record for 42 years.

 Fred Clarke, who held the National League record for 18 years, was the first player to appear in 2,000 games in the outfield.

 Billy Williams played a record 164 games in the outfield in 1965.